wingify/readme-central/reference/VWO Insights - Mobile app/mobile-insights-fme-integration.md

 # Summary

-This document outlines integrating the **VWO Insights Mobile SDK** and **VWO FME SDK** in both **Android** and **iOS** applications.
+This document outlines integrating the **VWO Insights Mobile SDK** and **VWO FE SDK** in both **Android** and **iOS** applications.
 Developers can ensure accurate tracking and analysis for experiments and feature rollouts by linking the session data between both SDKs.